My favourite album

 Nobody remembers their first download or stream…

 But everyone remembers their first album!
 Or at least their favourite one.
-You know it, and every time you hear it, it brings back memories.
+You know it by heart, and every time you hear it, it brings back memories.
 Often good ones, and always with a sense of melancholy.

 What’s your favourite album?

 Earlier this year, we started a new series on our Facebook and Instagram channels, where our staff members and lecturers share their favourite album.
 And preferably on vinyl.
 Because vinyl makes it extra special! – The sleeve, the artwork, the prints, the smell, it’s that feeling of owning a piece of art.
 It’s not a surprise that Vinyl Sales Surpass CD Sales for the First Time in 34 Years!